unicornbloods/Thaumic-Mixins/README.md

 | `-a <aspect> <amount>` | Optional.
 Set the node's capacity in the chosen aspect to the chosen amount. |
 |     `-r <aspect>`      | Optional.
 Remove the chosen aspect from the node.                            |

-Update an existing node at the specified coordinates.
+Update an existing node at the specified coordinate.

 ### summonNode
 Usage: `/tmixins summonNode <x> <y> <z> [-t <node_type>] [-m <node_modifier>] [--small] [-a <aspect1> <amount1>[ -a <aspect2> <amount2>[ ...]]]`